Procedural-Tim/Procedural-Life/README.md

 # Roadmap (Very rough)

-1. Spellcheck literals
+1. Templates
 1. Crude story module
 1. Dependencies between nodes
 1. Electron
-1. Templates
+1. Spellcheck literals
 1. Consider using a database
 1. Expose static variables so things like gender ratio can be more easily adjusted.

-Technical List
+## Technical Stuff
 1. Cleanup data so it fits a standard, including switching to all having weights just a weight of 1 if not supplied
-1. Add debugger to generator
-1. Flesh out formatter
-1. Add linter
-1. Consider yarn
+1. Support weight 0
+1. Expose the generator debugger at the command line
-1. Consider supporting Deno (probably a no go)
+1. Consider supporting Deno

+## Beyond the Roadmap
+* More sophisticated story generation
+* Pic generation
+* Map generation
+* Dungeon generation
+* Quests
+* API
+* Time

 # Components